MIT-LCP/mimic-website/content/gettingstarted/cloud.md

 ![Methods for accessing MIMIC-III](/img/cloud/mimic_files.png)

-The following access options are available:
+The following describes the access options listed above in the order they are listed:

 * Downloading the data as one large zip file
-* **Cloud**: Using the data in GCP BigQuery.
+* **Cloud**: Adds your GCP e-mail to the access list for GCP BigQuery.
-* Downloading the data from a GCP Storage Bucket.
+* Adds your GCP e-mail to the access list for downloading the data from a GCP Storage Bucket.
-* Viewing the data in the AWS Open Data Repository.
+* A public page for viewing the data description in the AWS Open Data Repository.
-* **Cloud**: Using the data in AWS.
+* **Cloud**: Adds your AWS account ID to the access list for AWS.
-** Downloading the data from the website as individual CSV files using `wget`.
+* Provides a command for downloading the data from PhysioNet as individual CSV files using `wget` (your command will have a different username).

-For cloud access, the 2nd and 5th options are the relevant modes of access.
+For cloud access, the 2nd and 5th options are the relevant items.
 Click the one which you would like to use.
 Then, proceed to the appropriate section below.

 ## GCP - BigQuery